Rules for the 2023 Midwest Fall Cup

 The first team listed for a match will be considered the home team and will be expected to change jerseys if the referee determines there is a color conflict.
 All teams should bring two colors of jerseys.
 Shin guards are required for all players.
 No hard casts are permitted; soft and wrapped casts are permitted with the permission of the referee and/or a Tournament Director.
 Referees are to exercise discretion and leniency with regard to complete and/or matching uniform elements with a Tournament Director having final authority.
 Player passes must be available at all matches and will be checked by the referee or field marshal prior to the beginning of each match.
 The jersey of each player must have a unique number.

 Each participating team will play a minimum of three games.
 No team will play more than two matches per day.

-All matches: those within a group, crossover games with another group, and those forfeited, will be counted towards a team’s total points.
-Ties will stand in all games except semi-final or championship matches.
-In those matches, overtime will consist of two five-minute halves.
-If the game remains tied after overtime periods, penalty kick elimination will be held per FIFA rules to determine the champion.
+Ties will stand in all games except championship matches.
+If a championship game is tied at the end of regulation, two 5-minute overtime periods will be played.
+If the game is still tied at the end of two overtime periods, teams will proceed to penalty kick elimination per FIFA rules to determine the champion.
 All matches use certified referees.